dgaubert/express-metrics/README.md

 ### header: Boolean (deafult: false)

-If header is true, "X-Response-Time" is added as HTTP header in the response.
+If header is __true__, "X-Response-Time" is added as HTTP header in the response.

 ### cluster: Boolean (default: false)

-If is true, delegate the start of the metrics server to master process.
-Due to this, express-metrics provides one way to run a metrics server in master process, for example:
+If cluster is __true__, delegate the start of the metrics server to master process.
+Due to this, express-metrics provides one way to run a metrics server in master, i.e:

 ```js
 var cluster = require('cluster');